 2. Left Hand Itching Superstition

-There’s a superstition that says when a specific palm itches, it means money coming in.
+There’s a superstition that says when a specific palm itches, it’s a sign f wealth and means money coming in.
 Growing up, I was always told that your itching left palm means money coming in, and your itching right palm is losing money.

 However, now I know that the lucky hand for each person is different.
 Some people can also attribute this itchy palms superstition to winning the lottery.
 You can also enhance your luck by having someone scratch your pal with their opposite hand, or rubbing it on wood.